Ever thought about vacationing in South Carolina before? I didn’t either until I found out they have a massively growing beer culture!

 The story behind each beer that is brewed in Fatty’s taproom can be found here.
 Some of them are quite intriguing.

-Fatty’s taproom and brewery is something special in Charleston.
+Fatty’s taproom and brewery are something special in Charleston.
 People come for good laughs and even better beers.

 See Related: 8 Best Paris Wine Tasting Options